 2. The second is the actual physical application of the weapons employed to hit target areas.

-Although there are 154 techniques in the system, the above principles and how you apply them are the most important thing to practise, they are Priority Principles.
-The above principles are not the only thing to consider in combat, but they do provide you the practitioner with the ingredient to produce maximum power in the shortest possible time.
+Forms however, enable us to practice the same principles of technique without the fear of being hit or injured and should be likened to shadow boxing where you spar in the air with an imaginary opponent and victoriously beat him every time.
+The above principles, and how you apply them are the most important thing to practice, they are Priority Principles.
+The above principles are not the only thing to consider in combat, but they do provide the practitioner with the ingredients to produce maximum power in the shortest time possible.